 - Ditch the draughts

 Using draught excluders against your front and back doors is a cheap way to keep out the cold.

 - Get snug in your seat

-Rather than reaching for the thermostat, try sitting on a low wattage heating pad.
+Rather than reaching for the thermostat, try sitting on a low wattage heated seat cover.